-- A. No road providing access to a lot shall be constructed in a location or in such a manner that results in the creation of a slope arch exceeding the critical angle of repose or a disturbed cross section which exceeds the cut and fill slope standards for streets in the city. - B. Cut or fill slopes shall be no steeper than two feet (2') horizontal to one foot (1') vertical and shall be designed with acceptable erosion control systems.
-An erosion control system is generally composed of a combination of long term nondegradable erosion mat, structural geogrid and/or geotextile. - C. The maximum combined cut or fill allowed at any point of a road section shall be limited to thirty feet (30') with the maximum of twenty feet (20') in height on one side of the roadway.
-(Talk to Jared about these numbers) - D. Retaining walls can only be fifteen feet (15') for a cut and fifteen feet (15') for a fill at any place in the road cross section.
+A. No road providing access to a lot shall be constructed in a location or in such a manner that results in the creation of a slope arch exceeding the critical angle of

+- repose or a disturbed cross section which exceeds the cut and fill slope standards for streets in the city. - B. Cut or fill slopes shall be no steeper than two feet (2') horizontal to one foot (1') vertical and shall be designed with acceptable erosion control systems.
+An erosion control system is generally composed of a combination of long term nondegradable erosion mat, structural geogrid and/or geotextile. - C. The maximum combined cut or fill allowed at any point of a road section shall be limited to thirty feet (30') with the maximum of twenty feet (20') in height on one side of the roadway. - D. Retaining walls can only be fifteen feet (15') for a cut and fifteen feet (15') for a fill at any place in the road cross section.
 Any retaining wall associated with a road that extends outside of the standard road right of way area shall be dedicated to the city as part of the road system.
-(Do we want retaining walls that high?)